supercamel/c3/README.md

 # C3 - Camel's C2 Link Library

-C3 is a system for passing messages between an operator and a remote machine (local and remote).
+C3 is a system for passing messages between two machines (local and remote).
-C3 was created to ease and partially automate the programming of C2 (command and control) systems in robotics projects.
+C3 was created to ease and partially automate the programming of C2 (command and
+		control) systems in robotics projects.

 C3 messages can contain any combination of integers, strings, byte lists and floats.
 C3 can also be used to define enumerations and can send enum types too.